 Portlanders treasure the trees that make up the forest where we live, work, and play.
 Between 2010 and 2016, over 1,300 volunteers together with Urban Forestry completed Portland’s Street Tree Inventory of over 218,000 trees.
 This work is evidence of our close connection with our community trees.
 Street trees are managed in partnership between PP&R Urban Forestry and property owners.
-Urban Forestry regulates street tree removal, planting, and maintenance through a permitting process, and home owners are responsible for the care and maintenance of trees.
-A healthy urban forest depends on the active engagement of neighbors to care for street trees.
-Empowering neighborhood groups to care for their urban canopy is what the Tree Inventory Project in Portland.
+Urban Forestry regulates street tree removal, planting, and maintenance through a permitting process, and homeowners are responsible for the care and maintenance.
+Because a healthy urban forest depends on the active engagement of neighbors to care for street trees, it was the perfect opportunity to begin the Tree Inventory Project in Portland.
 But our work isn’t over -- next up in 2017, Portland’s Parks Tree Inventory!

 "I learned to identify trees, I participated in an activity in my neighborhood that gave me increased connections both to the physical environment and people in my neighborhood, I enjoyed every minute, and I learned about resources in Portland that are related to parks, trees, and environmental improvement."